 - Small bowel bacterial overgrowth causes abnormal motility in the small intestine.

 - A reduction in the number of high amplitude contractions in the colon, i.e. the large bowel triggers a sluggish bowel movement and consequently constipation.
+The cause may be a sedentary lifestyle with wrong dietary habits.

 - Pelvic floor dyssynergia is another important cause.
 The external anal sphincter, a component of the pelvic floor remains closed to prevent any leakage.
-When you want to have a bowel movement, this sphincter opens to permit the fecal material to get expelled.
-Occasionally, people have difficulty relaxing this sphincter muscle or contrarily they may constrict it more tightly, so that it closes when straining at stool.
-This causes constipation.

 - When one has too many high amplitude contractions, diarrhea sets in; and the amount of time food remains in the colon for water to be reabsorbed gets diminished.